stellarsoft-tech/IdaraOS/deployment/docker/README.dev.md

 # Development Docker Setup

-This guide explains how to use the development Docker Compose setup for IdaraOS with hot reloading.
+This guide explains how to use the development Docker Compose setup for IdaraOS with hot reloading and HTTPS.

 ## Quick Start